Flint BishopFlint Bishop

 You can raise a complaint in writing, in person or over the phone.

-If you have special needs or requirements, which need accommodating to make our complaints process accessible, please let us know.
+If you have special needs or requirements, which need accommodating to make our complaints process accessible, please let us know and we will do our best to accommodate your request.

 How we will deal with a complaint

-We will acknowledge all complaints within 3 working days of receipt of your complaint.
+We will acknowledge all complaints within 24 hours to 3 working days of receipt of your complaint, with the exception of:

 We will investigate your complaint competently, diligently and impartially, obtaining additional information as necessary.
 This will usually involve reviewing relevant files, information, and systems, and speaking to individuals involved.
 It may also involve a discussion with you.
 If this is considered appropriate, we will advise you accordingly.